hirethunk/verbs/docs/quickstart.md

 [States](/docs/getting-started/states) in Verbs are simple PHP objects containing data which is mutated over time by events.

 Let's assume we want to prevent a customer from signing up for a free trial if they have already signed up for one in the past year.
-We can store a `latest_trial_started_at` timestamp to a `CustomerState` when they sign up.
-We can then check that timestamp each time the `CustomerBeganTrial` event is fired to validate that the customer is allowed to start a trial.
+- We can store a `latest_trial_started_at` timestamp on the `CustomerState` whenever `CustomerBeganTrial` fires.
+- We can check that timestamp each time the `CustomerBeganTrial` event is fired using `validate()` to see if that the customer is allowed to start a trial.

-We can begin by creating a new state using:
+Let's create our new state using another built-in artisan command:

 ```shell
 php artisan verbs:state CustomerState